Outforia Quicktake: Key Takeaways

 All birds are warm-blooded.
 It’s a trait they share with mammals and probably why people think birds are mammals.
 They’re able to burn energy to regulate their body temperature.

 All birds also lay eggs.
-No matter the species, birds reproduce by laying eggs that contain their offspring.
+No matter the species, birds are animals that reproduce by laying eggs that contain their offspring.
 No birds give birth to live babies, though their egg’s incubation times can vary.

 Birds also have beaks.
 Beaks are hard mouth parts that function as the bird’s jaws.
 Different types of birds have differently shaped beaks.
 You can look at a bird’s beak to help figure out what they eat.